LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Layout Overview

-The template now uses a three-column layout, mirroring the Events List Page.
-A random ad image occupies a narrow **right** column beside the main event content.
-The event details sidebar appears on the left with the main content in the center.
+The template uses a three‑column layout—sidebar, main content, and an ad column—all wrapped in a single `.tta-event-columns` container.
+The random ad image sits in the narrow **right** column while the event details sidebar is on the left and the main content occupies the center.

 ## Current User Context Helper